USEPA/EnviroAtlas_JSApp/README.md

 A Repository for the EnviroAtlas application

 EnviroAtlas is a public application.

-Information can be found at [EnviroAtlas Homepage](https://www.epa.gov/enviroatlas) or view the [EnviroAtlas Help](https://enviroatlas.epa.gov/enviroatlas/interactivemap/help.html).
+Helpful information can be found at [EnviroAtlas Homepage](https://www.epa.gov/enviroatlas) or view the [EnviroAtlas Help](https://enviroatlas.epa.gov/enviroatlas/interactivemap/help.html).

+## Branches
+Please note, branches are under development and have not been fully QA/QC'ed.

 ## License